Mutant rat-human births approved in Japan | DW | 31.07.2019

 Nakauchi hopes to eventually create animals with complete human organs that could be transferred into a human body.

-Japan lifted a ban on developing human-animal embryos beyond 14 days or bringing them to term in March.
+In March, Japan lifted a ban on developing human-animal embryos beyond 14 days or bringing them to term.
 The ban also forbade scientists from transplanting organs developed in animal embryos to other animals.

 Human cells have been grown in animal embryos in other countries.
 However, none of those embryos were brought to term.